 Debunking Myth #7

 Yes, you can, but at what cost?
-Most parents are stressed and tired from dealing with their teens.
+Most parents are stressed and tired of dealing with their teens.
 Addiction to computer games or phones has the same physiological symptoms and behavior as gambling and other addictions.
 Do you know how to deal with them?

 When having teen troubles, some parents are reluctant to seek help because they are embarrassed that they don’t know what to do.
 Many don’t reach out for help, thinking that their child's behavior is just a phase.
 Those who try to find help often fail because of the scarcity of the expert who developed tools to deal with the smartphone generation.

 It took me two long years to figure out what to do with my teen because I couldn’t find the help we needed.
 Out of desperation, I did my own research and combined it with my professional skills in communication and emotions to come up with my Behavioral Alignment Techniques.
-Yes, you can deal with teen problems alone and find solutions like I did, but how much time do you want to waste?
+Yes, you can deal with teen problems alone and find solutions as I did, but how much time do you want to waste?
 Do you have enough time before your teen leaves the nest?
 Or would you rather have simple solutions right now?

 If you want more information on my Behavioral Alignment Techniques, you can start by downloading my free e-book Get Your Teen Out The Door On Time … All The Time free e-book where I share one easy and instantly working technique to leave your morning hassle behind with no nagging and no stress!
 You will start the day on a good note and the whole day will go well.